Valentine's Day in Germany is a very special day.

 It's one of those non-German German holidays -- something that really wasn't celebrated until after the Second World War.

-Since LOVE is something that is infectious, this special celebration for lovers just couldn't stay away from Germany!
+Since LIEBE (love) is something that is infectious, this special celebration for lovers just couldn't stay away from Germany!

-Does your SWEETIE love rouladen.
+Does your Süße (Sweetie) love Rouladen.
 Then, that's what you'd make.

-Does your HONEY love kaiserschmarrn?
+Does your Schätzchen (Treasure) love Kaiserschmarrn?
 Then that's what you'll be making.

-And remember, chocolates and flowers are always welcomed.
+And remember, Schokolade (chocolates) and Blumen (flowers) are always welcomed by your Liebchen (Love).
 Dinner out and an intimate gift are wonderful, too.